Mughal conquest of Kashmir: Background

 By the end of 1585, Akbar was free enough to seriously plan the conquest of Kashmir.
 The Mughal rulers had long admired Kashmir for its cool climate, flowing streams, and charming gardens.
 Previously, Babur had attempted a small expedition into the region without success, and Mirza Haidar had advised Humayun to take control of Kashmir as a strategic base—indeed, Mirza Haidar ruled there for about ten years in the mid-1500s.

-In 1559, Ghazi Khan, who was effectively managing Kashmir, sent his envoy Nusrat Chakk to Akbar in hopes of establishing friendly ties.
+In 1559, Ghazi Khan, who was effectively managing Kashmir, sent his envoy Nusrat Chak to Akbar in hopes of establishing friendly ties.
 However, when Akbar’s guardian, Bairam Khan, dispatched an army under Mirza Qara Bahadur the following year, the Mughal forces were soundly defeated by Ghazi Khan’s troops near Rajaorl.
 Following this setback, Akbar postponed his plans while continuing to maintain contact with the local rulers.

 In 1568, his ambassadors Mirza Munim and Yakub Shah Chak visited Husain Shah’s court, where—despite some awkward interference in local affairs by Mirza Muqim—they were treated with respect.
 Husain Shah even sent his daughter as a gesture of goodwill, but Akbar rejected her.
 Later, in 1578, Akbar sent envoys to the court of Ali Shah Chak, Husain Shah’s successor.
 During this visit, local rituals such as the reading of the khutba and the minting of coins in Akbar’s name were observed, and Ali Shah also sent valuable gifts along with a princess for Prince Salim.

 Then, in January 1580, Yousuf Shah Chak, the son of Ali Shah, fled to Akbar for safety after being overthrown by his cousin Lohar Chakk.
 Soon after, Akbar ordered Raja Man Singh and Mirza Yousuf Shah to help Yusuf regain his throne.
 However, when local nobles warned Yusuf that Mughal assistance might not be welcome, he decided to return to Kashmir on his own.
 With the support of his followers, he defeated Lohar Chakk in November 1580 and recovered his kingdom without any Mughal help, leaving Akbar without a strong reason to intervene further in Kashmir.